No feedback found for this session

 Joins

 Joins are where we merge two tibbles together in some way, while broadly preserving the structure of each.
-There are a couple of variants that we’ll introduce in turn:
+There are a few different ways of joining data in dplyr, and we’ll explore the following approaches during this session:

 - binding joins, which are joins where data are added based on position.
 For example, we merge the each of the first columns in the two tibbles into one new first column.